PowerBiDevCamp/TenantManagement/README.md

 Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).

-## Setting up your development environment
+## Set up your development environment

-To set up the **TenantManagement** application for testing, you will need to configure a Microsoft 365 envviroment by completing the following tasks.
+To set up the **TenantManagement** application for testing, you will need to configure a Microsoft 365 environment by completing the following tasks.

 1. Create an Azure AD security group named **Power BI Apps**
 2. Configure Power BI tenant-level settings for service principal access